Vidiprinter: Implementation

+Until 2020, neither broadcaster produced a regular football scores service on Sundays even though all of the top Premier League clashes now happen on Sundays, as well as other notable games and almost all of the women’s football programmes.
+The only exception was the final day of the Premier League season due to the final set of fixtures being played on a Sunday.
+However after the BBC regained the rights for the FA Cup in 2014–15, a Sunday edition was broadcast for a few seasons on the weekends of the first and second rounds of the competition with the vidiprinter seen on-screen when the FA Cup games are in progress and in late 2020, Sky Sports News Sunday afternoon coverage, which airs between 12noon and 6pm and focusses on all of the day's sport as well as the afternoon's football, began displaying the vidiprinter throughout the programme.

 There are also various versions of the vidiprinter on the internet.
-As well as English and Scottish football, The Sporting Life's website vidiprinter features league, but not Cup, scores and results from the top global leagues.
-The Sky Sports online vidiprinter largely mirrors the vidiprinter seen on Sky Sports News and the Football Web Pages vidiprinter includes scores, results and scorers from steps 2, 3 and 4 of the non league pyramid and expanded its coverage at the start of the 2019/20 season to include the women's game, the Welsh Premier League and nine European competitions.
+As well as English and Scottish football, The Sporting Life's website vidiprinter features league, but not Cup, scores and results from many global leagues.
+The Sky Sports online vidiprinter largely mirrors the vidiprinter seen on Sky Sports News, although it does not include scores from the women's game, and the Football Web Pages vidiprinter includes scores, results and scorers from steps 2, 3 and 4 of the non league pyramid and expanded its coverage at the start of the 2019/20 season to include the women's game, the Welsh Premier League and nine European competitions.
 This is the only vidiprinter to include steps 3 and 4 (the Isthmian, Northern Premier and Southern Leagues).

 As of mid 2017, the BBC's website no longer features a vidiprinter.
 The BBC website had included a vidiprinter from the early 2000s.
 Originally this was a live feed of the Press Association service featuring all the competitions that the service covered.
 However from the 2007-08 season the BBC started to create its own version by removing competitions that it felt did not merit inclusion and as time progressed the coverage generally mirrored the competitions featured on the BBC's website.
 In October 2013 it began featuring European league matches at the expense of non league, Welsh and Irish games although the BBC did re-introduce coverage of the regional Conference leagues to their online vidiprinter at the start of the 2014–15 season.
 Later Welsh Premier League and Northern Ireland Premiership scores reappeared but cup competitions from both countries were not featured.
 In 2017 the BBC removed the vidiprinter from its website as part of a revamp of its scores section.

+From the 2024/25 season, television broadcasters now only feature games from country-wide competitions following the removal of the regional National League scores and results from BBC Scotland's Sportscene Results programme, although this information continues to feature on Sporting Life's vidiprinter feed.